🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Accent: Pinecones, faux berries, or gold picks for sparkle.

 Practical tip: Use sand or floral foam to anchor everything.
-In freezing temps, add water—the arrangement will naturally “freeze” in place like nature’s glue.
+In freezing temps, add water, and the arrangement will naturally “freeze” in place like nature’s glue.

 5. A Cozy Door Swag (When You’re Over Wreaths)